eyedeekay/jumphelper/README.md

-  * Make it more difficult for an eepSite with embedded resources from remote sites to reliably determine the long-term contents of a user's address book by rate-limiting requests to the local addressbook.
+  * Make it more difficult for an eepSite with embedded resources from remote sites to reliably determine the long-term contents of a user's address book by rate-limiting requests to the local addressbook.(Works)
   * Make it easier for third-party, non-core i2p applications to create their own, per-application address books.
-This will allow them to construct address books based on what they need to contain and configure per-application how the addressbook should work.
+This will allow them to construct address books based on what they need to contain and configure per-application how the addressbook should work.(Arguable, but possible)
   * Obviate my earlier project [*thirdeye*](https://github.com/eyedeekay/thirdeye)
-  by implementing a simpler AddressHelper service(than thirdeye) that can be forwarded over i2p and treated like an AddressHelper.
+  by implementing a simpler AddressHelper service(than thirdeye) that can be forwarded over i2p and treated like an AddressHelper.(Incomplete)

 ### Feature Goals

-  * Allow the users to configure multiple "master" AddressHelpers, and create a way to arrive at a "consensus" based on what they report and longitudinal data.
+  * Allow the users to configure multiple "master" AddressHelpers, and create a way to arrive at a "consensus" based on what they report and longitudinal data.(Barely started)
   * Enable automatic **signed** updates using public keys to authenticate accounts associated with desired hostnames to create a "Dynamic DNS" type setup.
-This might be useful for services driven by the API, which could change destination frequently.
+This might be useful for services driven by the API, which could change destination frequently.(Not started)

 ## STRATEGIES: